 My research focuses on survey methods, with a particular focus on why nonresponse, measurement and coverage errors occur in surveys.
 Survey methods is one set of techniques in a larger group of quantitative methods.
 For nonresponse, I examine issues related to why people don’t participate in surveys, and what we can do through survey design features and statistical fixes to address nonresponse.
 In examining measurement errors, I am particularly interested in the interaction between interviewer and respondent, and what we can learn from paradata (keystroke files, response timing data, and call records) versus behavior codes.
 Related to coverage error, my recent research has examined a variety of methods for selecting a respondent within a household in self-administered surveys.

-Dr. Jolene Smyth (also in the Sociology department) and I are investigating how people answer survey questions in self-administered surveys through the use of eye tracking technology.
+Dr. Jolene Smyth (also in the Sociology department) and I investigating how people answer survey questions in self-administered surveys, with a new focus on design for mobile devices.
 I also work collaboratively with a wide range of researchers at UNL and other institutions on issues related to new technologies.